About type 2 diabetes

 - not drive with a blood glucose level of less than 4mmol/litre

-- not drive for more than two hours without stopping for a snack
+- not drive for more than two hours without checking your blood glucose level

-- keep some kind of carbohydrate, such as sweets and a sugary drink, in the car
+- keep some kind of carbohydrate, such as sweets and a sugary drink, in your car

 - pull over and stop somewhere safe